craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 This trend could free up so much time for developers to focus on the endless things that require their specialized talents.

 Even though I can write "real" code from scratch, I’ve found that using no-code tools saves me tons of time on most things I work on.
-It's almost always the tool I should pick up first if the point is to solve a problem without needing to optimize for performance or 100% precision.
+It's almost always the tool I pick up first if the point is to solve a problem without needing to optimize for performance or 100% precision.

 So, what kinds of things can you do with no-code?
 I’ll share an example of how I built my site’s customized [mailing list](https://craigsturgis.typeform.com/to/FWPtSS) for free with *almost*[^2] no code.

 [^2]: I could probably make it work across the board with no actual code.
-But, because I’m a coder at heart my website is (too complex) to make it easy to completely use no-code tools for this particular case.
+But, because I’m a coder at heart my website is [too complex](/posts/great-gatsby-js/) to make it easy to completely use no-code tools for this particular case.

 ##My Customized (Almost) No-code (Free) Mailing List